project-sunbird/sunbird.org-docs/developer-docs/installation/developer_installation.md

 ## Set up the Application

 These instructions install Sunbird version 1.9.
 The code examples provided here are Linux based.
 However, they should not differ when executed on Windows<sup>(R)</sup>.
-If you face any problems using the Windows<sup>(R)</sup> command-line shell or PowerShell then try using Cygwin<sup>(R)</sup> to install Sunbird on your desktop or laptop.

 1. Launch a command-line terminal